yolojoe94/Machine-Learning-Masters-Project/README.md

-# NanoProject
-Using ML to identify nanoparticle structures from STEM
+Using Machine Learning to Investigate Rotations in HAADF-STEM Images of Large Nano-particle Structures